 - Phonemes are the smallest units of spoken language.
 Phonemes combine to form syllables and words.
 Children develop a familiarity with phonemes by reading books and adult-led language activities such as talking about consonants and vowels and the sounds they make.
 Adults can talk to children about letters, words, signs, and symbols while on a walk around the neighborhood or around the house.
 The IEL tip sheet Out and About with Preschoolers: Literacy Activities provides more ideas to help adults support young children.

 - Children can detect syllables first, then segments, and finally phonemes.
 When adults expose children to books with predictable texts, such as repeated features, children develop a love for “reading” those books by themselves.
 Books that play with language, such as made up words, also provide engaging interactions with words, sounds, and letters.
-Authors Shickedanz and Collins describe features of emergent literacy and language in the book So Much More than the ABCs.
+Authors Shickedanz and Collins describe features of emergent literacy and language in the book So Much More than the ABCs: The Early Phases of Reading and Writing.

-- The Center for Early Literacy Learning has developed many practice guides on a variety of topics that can help parents provide fun and exciting literacy learning experiences.
+- The Center for Early Literacy Learning Practice Guides for Parents are related to variety of topics that can help parents provide fun and exciting literacy learning experiences.
 Activity suggestions include lap games, fingerplays, playing with words and letters, scribbling, and alphabet fun.
+There are Infant Practice Guides for Parents as well as Toddler Practice Guides for Parents.

 - Letter, or alphabet, knowledge is the ability to recognize and name lower- and uppercase letters.
 It builds on young children’s experiences with letters in their daily lives.
 Babies and toddlers explore print in books and on labels and signs.
 Preschoolers begin to recognize these letters and learn letter names and sounds, typically beginning with the first letter of their name.